 Let’s get real for a second…

-If you want to open bank accounts in non-AEOI countries because you think this will keep your bank account information safe and it won’t be sent to tax authorities in your home country or country of tax residence… you’re mistaken.
+If you want to open accounts in non-AEOI countries because you think this will keep your account information safe and it won’t be sent to tax authorities in your home country or country of tax residence… you’re mistaken.
 This is a flawed strategy that can have very real consequences for you in the future.

 Just because a country doesn’t participate in the automatic exchange of information right now, doesn’t mean that it won’t share your information in other ways, do so voluntarily, or sign up for AEOI in the future.

-In fact, many countries that do not currently participate in AEOI already actively share information about individuals that hold bank accounts within their borders.
+In fact, many countries that do not currently participate in AEOI already actively share information about individuals that hold accounts within their borders.
 Different procedures are simply followed.

-For example, foreign countries can simply use a “John Doe” summons in the US to obtain information about a specific group of foreign tax residents.
+For example, foreign countries can simply use a “John Doe” summons in the United States to obtain information about a specific group of foreign tax residents.
 The US is a non-CRS country.
 Yet, in 2019, the Finnish tax authorities used the US-Finland Tax Treaty and a “John Doe” summons in order to extract information about non-compliant Finnish taxpayers who were using the US banking system to avoid tax.

 There are two main reasons why countries participate in the exchange of information: increased tax revenue and economic stability.